 While supplies are tightening, analysts say demand remains strong.

 "Synchronous global economic growth and new supply disruptions are creating the most constructive oil price environment since ...
 2014," Barclays bank said.

 The bank raised its forecast for the average Brent price in the fourth quarter of this year by $6 to $60 a barrel, and its full-year 2018 forecast by $3 to $55 a barrel.

 Speculators have also increased to a record high their bets on gains in the price of Brent.

 ICE commitment-of-traders data showed money managers had increased their net long holdings of Brent crude futures and options by 23,500 contracts to 530,237.

-Money managers raised their net long commitments on WTI by 63,072 contracts to 343,705, a more than six-month high.
+Money managers raised their net long commitments on WTI by 63,072 contracts to 343,705 over the same period, a more than six-month high.

-(Additional reporting by Ahmad Ghaddar in London, Roslan Khasawneh and Henning Gloystein in Singapore; Editing by David Evans and Chris Reese)
+(Additional reporting by Roslan Khasawneh and Henning Gloystein in Singapore; Editing by Dale Hudson)